Early Christian History: Church Fathers — St Justin Martyr

 This is known as the principle of “diabolical mimicry” or “diabolical anticipation.”
 Modern Christian apologists know how silly it is, and often argue that Justin made no such assertion.
 But he did, very clearly.
 It’s especially clear in chapter 54 of Justin’s First Apology.

-Despite his pretense of providing a rational, well-reasoned explanation for how and why Christianity is true and why the Roman regime should embrace it, Justin’s apologies are little more than a massive barrage of raw assertions.
-Unfortunately, he not only impressed himself with them, he also impressed his fellow Christians.
+Despite his pretense of providing a rational, well-reasoned explanation for how and why Christianity is true and why the Roman regime should embrace it, Justin’s apologies are little more than a massive barrage of raw assertions and poor logic.
+Unfortunately, he not only impressed himself with what he considered his own cleverness, he also impressed his fellow Christians.
 As noted, even to this day, they often repeat many of his talking points.

 Another Tactic to Promote Christianity